RenautMestdagh/wled-dashboard/backend/README.md

 - `instance_preset` can be a number (WLED preset index) or object (direct state)
 - Database transactions ensure data integrity
 - Name must be unique
+- New presets are assigned the next available display order value

 #### Update Preset